 The primary objective is to distance yourself from traffic to minimize the risk of a collision.
 Remember to turn on your hazard lights to signal other motorists about your situation.

 Avoid attempting to push a non-functioning vehicle off the road if traffic is present.
 Likewise, if there’s any chance of your car being struck by another vehicle, refrain from staying inside.
 Exit the car on the side opposite to the flow of traffic.

 Evaluate the significance of your daily plans and inform relevant individuals about the situation.
 This could include your spouse, employer, child’s daycare center, etc. Provide them with an update on your status and plan for addressing the car issue before proceeding to the next step.

 Getting Help with Your Vehicle

-If You’re At Home: You might be able to take another vehicle and pick up the repair parts yourself if you’re confident in what you’re doing.
+You might be able to take another vehicle and pick up the repair parts yourself if you’re confident in what you’re doing.
 This is a fairly straightforward process for maintenance items such as replacing windshield wipers, oil changes, and dead batteries.

 Still, most of us are not trained mechanics who can fix a vehicle on the spot, so it’s better to leave it to the professionals.
 If your manufacturer’s warranty still covers your car or has an extended warranty, you may qualify for complimentary towing and roadside assistance.

 In a perfect world, we would all be able to resolve any car breakdown to save ourselves money easily.
 However, the reality is that we need to possess the skills to properly repair a car that has broken down on the side of the road.
 That is where an extended auto warranty, also known as a vehicle service contract, comes in.